German Business Confidence Improvement Signals Resilience

 The ifo business confidence index rose to an eight-month high of 91.1 from 90.1 in January, survey data from the Munich-based ifo institute showed Wednesday.
 Economists had forecast a score of 91.4.

-"The German economy is gradually working its way out of a period of weakness," Clemens Fuest said.
+"The German economy is gradually working its way out of a period of weakness," ifo institute President Clemens Fuest said.

 The expectations measure of the survey rose to 88.5 from 86.4.
 That was the strongest reading since February last year.
 Economists had expected a score of 88.3.